What is Atrial Fibrillation?

 Please refer to the section on EPS on how EPS is performed.
 Following the EPS, catheters would be placed in your left atrium because Atrial Fibrillation originates from the left atrium.
 A long needle will be used to cross from the right to the left side through a thin membrane.
 This is a routine procedure called transeptal puncture.

-A map of your left atrium with the pulmonary veins will be created using a 3-dimensional navigational system which works like GPS navigation.
+A map of your left atrium with the pulmonary veins will be created using a 3-dimensional navigation system.
 The system also helps identify the location of the catheters used to perform the ablation inside the left atrium.
 Atrial Fibrillation usually starts from the pulmonary veins (usually 4) connected to the back of the left atrium.
 Radiofrequency ablation is performed in continuous lines to encircle and therefore electrically isolate the pulmonary veins.
 If you have persistent Atrial Fibrillation, further ablation may be required within your atria.
 Usually 30-60 minutes of ablation is required.

 What is the success rate for ablation for Atrial Fibrillation?